 Restart the Application Server (this is needed to configure various Windows Environment variables required for the rest of the installation process).

-*** Note that whenever any Vision related service is restarted (or the Vision application server has been restarted), it is best practice to use Windows Task Manager to monitor CPU utilisation.
-Vision services typicall use a lot of processing resource when starting.
+*** Note: Whenever any Vision related service is restarted (or if the Vision application server has been restarted), it is a best practice to use Windows Task Manager to monitor CPU utilisation.
+Vision services typically use a lot of processing resources when started.
 Do not attempt to use the Vision system until CPU % stabilises to a low % (2 or 3% typically)